Connecticut Route 14: Route description

 Route 14 begins at a junction with Route 66 (Main Street) in Willimantic, initially as Main Street which changes to Brick Top Road after 0.2 mi.
 The road runs through Windham Center and briefly overlaps Route 203 as North Road, shifting to Scotland Road as it heads into the town of Scotland.
 In Scotland, Route 14 is known as Huntington Road and Palmer Road.
 It also overlaps Route 97 for 0.68 miles (1.09 km) from the eastern section of town to the center of it.

 Route 14 continues east into the town of Canterbury where the road name changes to Westminster Road.
 The road intersects with Route 169 in the town center, at which point the road name changes to Lovell Lane and Plainfield Road.
 Immediately after crossing the Quinebaug River into the town of Plainfield, Route 14 turns left onto Black Hill Road while Route 14A continues straight as Canterbury Road.
 Route 14 passes through the village of Central Village as Main Street (while overlapped with Route 12) then East Main Street.
 It crosses under I-395 at Exit 32 along the north bank of the Moosup River.

 East of I-395, Route 14 heads into the village of Moosup where the road uses a pair of one-way streets.
 Eastbound traffic uses Ward Avenue while westbound traffic uses Prospect Street.
 Heading out of the town of Plainfield, Route 14 uses Main Street then North Main Street, which later changes to Sterling Road near the town line.
 Sterling Road goes through the town center and meets with the east end of Route 14A at the Rhode Island state line.
 The road continues as Rhode Island Route 14.

 A 4.4 mi section between Windham and Scotland is a designated state scenic road, running through mostly rural areas.

-CT 14A
+Route 14A

 Connecticut Route 14A is an alternate route of Route 14 in the Plainfield and Sterling areas.
 Prior to 1963, Route 14A was the original road used by Route 14 between Canterbury and Plainfield.
 In Sterling, modern Route 14A was known as Route 211 between 1932 and 1950.
 From 1950 to 1963, the Sterling portion became an extension of former Route 95 (now Route 49).
 Route 14A is 10.30 mi long and has junctions with Route 12 and I-395.
 It runs south of Route 14 between Canterbury center and the Rhode Island state line.
 Route 14A serves the villages of Plainfield Village and Oneco.